vanHavel/codejam-java/README.md

 `src/data` contains simple utility data classes, e.g. a generic tuple class.

+`src/utility` contains some simple utility methods that did not fit anywhere else.

-`src/IO` contains an InputReader and OutputWriter class that are compatible with Egor Kulikov's chelper plugin.
+`src/IO` contains an InputReader and OutputWriter class that are compatible with Egor Kulikov's [chelper](https://plugins.jetbrains.com/plugin/7091-chelper) plugin.
 However, they can also be used as standalone helper classes for google code jam.

 `test` contains unit tests.